-- The main symptoms of hyponatraemia in children relate to its central nervous system effects and include cerebral oedema, seizures and death. - Warning signs may be non- specific and include confusion, irritation, reduced consciousness, disorientation, nausea, malaise and headache.
-The presence of an open fontanelle does not prevent death from cerebral oedema.
+The main symptoms of hyponatraemia in children relate to its central

-• Symptoms of low sodium can be very non-specific and it is important to take on board parents' view of changes in their child.
+- Warning signs may be non- specific and include confusion, irritation, reduced consciousness, disorientation, nausea, malaise and headache.
+The presence of an open fontanelle does not prevent death from cerebral oedema. - Symptoms of low sodium can be very non-specific and it is important to take on board parents' view of changes in their child.